simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 The balancing account will be `equity:opening/closing balances` (or another specified by `--close-acct` or `--open-acct`).

 This is useful when migrating balances to a new journal file at the start of a new year.
-Essentially, you run `hledger close --migrate -e NEWYEAR` and then copy the closing transaction to the end of the old file and the opening transaction to the start of the new file.
+Essentially, you run `hledger close --migrate=NEWYEAR -e NEWYEAR` and then copy the closing transaction to the end of the old file and the opening transaction to the start of the new file.
 The opening transaction sets correct starting balances in the new file when it is used alone,